-It may sound a lot, but all these items are equally important to me because they make or break my tenure and my career development in that company.
-More importantly, I have graduated from just looking at the basic salary as the basis for my decision, after all, there is more to work than just money.
-In my experience, I have made poor decisions simply by basing it on the salary offered and I end up resigning because I am not happy with the work, the company, etc.
+It may appear to be a lot, but each of these criteria is equally important because they will make or break my tenure and career advancement in that company.
+More importantly, I’ve moved on from making my decision solely on the basic salary; after all, there’s more to job than just money.
+In my experience, I’ve made poor decisions based only on the money offered.
+I end up resigning because I am unhappy with the work, the company, and so on.

-I wish you luck on this new chapter of your life, I’m sure you will find it fulfilling.
-Just remember, the choice you will make for the job offer is only the start of the journey, what you make of yourself in between will decide your success or failure.
+I wish you the best of luck in this new chapter of your life; I’m confident you’ll enjoy it.
+Remember that the decision you make about the job offer is simply the beginning of your journey; what you do with yourself in the meantime will determine your success or failure.

 Hope this helps.

 7 responses to “How to evaluate a job offer”